Mexicools: World Wrestling Entertainment (2005–2006)

 The Mexicools next feuded with the heel Full Blooded Italians on Velocity, and this saw the group turn into fan favorites.
 Juventud won a Cruiserweight Battle Royal that included all three Mexicools, thus earning a match for the Cruiserweight Championship at No Mercy.
 Juventud would win the match against Nunzio at No Mercy and the title.

 The Mexicools would then turn their attention to winning the WWE Tag Team Championship.
 Juventud lost the Cruiserweight Championship back to Nunzio at a house show in Italy.
 That week, on the SmackDown!
 Tribute Show to Eddie Guerrero all three Mexicools participated in an interpromotional battle royal, which Juventud won.
 On the November 25 SmackDown!, Juventud defeated Nunzio to become the Cruiserweight Champion once more.
 On the December 2 SmackDown!, Psicosis and Super Crazy won a number one contenders battle royal to face the WWE Tag Team Champions MNM at Armageddon.
 This became just a regular tag team match after MNM lost the WWE Tag Team Championship on the last SmackDown! before Armageddon to Rey Mysterio and Batista.
 At Armageddon Juventud lost the Cruiserweight Championship to Kid Kash, and MNM defeated Super Crazy and Psicosis with help from Melina.

 After repeated backstage problems, Juventud was released from WWE on January 6, 2006, leaving Psicosis and Super Crazy as the only remaining team members.
 On February 3, 2006, Super Crazy and Psicosis bounced back by nearly defeating MNM for the WWE Tag Team Championship.
 They appeared to have the gold in the grasp, but their dreams of winning the titles went up in smoke when Melina hit Super Crazy with her boot as he went for a moonsault.
 MNM capitalized and retained.

 Following Juventud's departure from WWE, Psicosis and Super Crazy slowly started to diminish as a tag team.
-Super Crazy would see success as a singles superstar, winning most of his major matches, including a triple threat number one contendership match for the Cruiserweight Championship against Nunzio and Kid Kash.
+Super Crazy would see success as a singles superstar, winning most of his major matches, including a triple threat number one contender match for the Cruiserweight Championship against Nunzio and Kid Kash.
 Psicosis failed to appear on WWE television for several weeks.
 Following Super Crazy's loss to Gregory Helms for the title at Judgment Day, he and Psicosis reunited.